CLI Commands¶

 g:model¶

-Generates a model file and an accompanying migration.
+Generates a model file and an accompanying SQL migration.

 Usage: